 Some types of demyelinating disorders occur when your immune system attacks your own tissues.
 But in many cases, doctors still aren’t certain what causes these conditions.

 - Slowing the course of the disease

 ENDECE Approach To Remyelination

-ENDECE has discovered and is developing NDC-1308, a new therapy designed to up-regulate key genes within oligodendrocyte progenitor cells (OPCs) to induce OPC differentiation into mature oligodendrocytes responsible for remyelination.
+ENDECE has discovered and is developing NDC-1308, a new therapy with a dual mechanism of action (MOA) designed to provide the necessary anti-inflammatory, pro-repair environment at lesions and upregulate genes necessary for inducing OPCs to differentiate into mature oligodendrocytes responsible for remyelination.

 To learn more go to:

 A new drug with a unique dual mechanism of action (MOA) for inducing remyelination, the process for restoring and repairing the myelin sheath in demyelinating diseases including multiple sclerosis, neuromyelitis optica, and osmotic demyelination syndrome.